markusmobius/Crowdsourcr/doc_sphinx/usage/installation.rst

 account to administer your Crowdsourcr installation and that you need an OAuth client ID from Google.

-There is a brief description for getting the OAuth client ID in ``config/app_config.py``.
-In detail, first go to https://console.developers.google.com and create a new project.
+First go to https://console.developers.google.com and create a new project.
 It does not matter what it is called.
 Once this is created, go to "Credentials."
 There should be a button which says "Create Credentials".
 Click it, then select "OAuth Client ID".
 You will